 Approximately 50% of patients with lepromatous leprosy will develop a painful condition called erythema nodosum leprosum (ENL) in the first years of successful leprosy therapy.
-ENL is due to circulating immune complexes and vasculitis involving inflammatory cells, T helper cells and tumor necrosis factor released by these cells.
+ENL is due to circulating immune complexes and vasculitis involving inflammatory cells, T helper cells and circulating tumor necrosis factor.
 This inflammatory process eventually leads to skin ulceration and also to inflammation of lymph glands (lymphadenitis), arthritis, glomerulonephritis (an inflammatory kidney disease) and orchitis (=inflammation of testicles).
 Other target tissues are the bone marrow and the liver, which leads to hemolytic anemia and abnormal liver function tests.
-Milder cases are treated with aspirin, more severe cases with a brief course of corticosteroid medication.
-If there are recurrent lepra type 2 reactions the treatment of choice is thalidomide.
-The only exception is that the physician cannot give thalidomide to pregnant women or if pregnancy is a possibility because of fetal malformations from the drug).
+The physician treats milder cases with aspirin, more severe cases with a brief course of corticosteroid medication.
+With recurrent lepra type 2 reactions the treatment of choice is thalidomide.
+The only exception is that the physician cannot give thalidomide to pregnant women or to a woman who contemplates pregnancy because of fetal malformations from the drug.

 Diagnostic Tests for Leprosy

-One of the problems has been that the Mycobacterium leprae cannot be cultured in the conventional sense in the lab, as the bacterium needs to have living skin or nerve cells to multiply.
+A limitation of the testing methods is that the Mycobacterium leprae will not grow in standard Petri dishes in the lab.
+The bacterium requires living skin or nerve cells to multiply.
 However, it can be grown in a mouse footpad in cases where the clinical diagnosis is not certain.

-In this case the health care provider injects body fluids suspicious of leprosy would be injected into the footpad of an experimental mouse using a fine needle.
-After a certain incubation period the animal is sacrificed and a histological diagnosis of the injection site is obtained.
-There are characteristic histological signs and the acid-fast bacillus can be demonstrated, if the case is positive.
-This testing model can also be utilized for drug sensitivity testing as the mouse can be treated with the same antibiotic that the pathologist uses to treat the mouse the physician can prescribe to his leprosy patient later.
+In this case the health care provider injects body fluids suspicious of leprosy into the footpad of an experimental mouse with a fine needle.
+After a certain incubation period the pathologist sacrifices the animal and obtains a histological diagnosis of the injection site.
+In a positive case there are characteristic histological signs and the acid-fast bacillus is present.
+This testing model also serves for drug sensitivity testing.
+The same antibiotic that the pathologist uses to treat the mouse the physician can prescribe to his leprosy patient later.

-The regular diagnosis is done clinically by identifying the typical skin lesions and the patches of loss of skin sensitivity (peripheral neuropathy).
+The diagnosis of leprosy hinges on clinical examination.
+The physician identifies the typical skin lesions and the patches of loss of skin sensitivity due to peripheral neuropathy.
 The physician then takes a skin biopsy from the active edge of a tuberculoid lesion.
-In patients with lepromatous leprosy the health care provider takes a biopsy of one of the nodules or plaques is taken.
-There are very characteristic foam cells and also the acid fast bacilli that the histopathologist can identify and that are only seen in leprosy.
-This histological “blueprint” is then used along with the other clinical features forms the basis of how to identify the presence or absence of leprosy.
+In patients with lepromatous leprosy the health care provider takes a biopsy of one of the nodules or plaques.
+There are very characteristic foam cells and also the acid fast bacilli that the histopathologist identifies.
+The histological finings occur only in leprosy.
+This histological “blueprint” together with the other clinical features forms the basis of how to identify the presence or absence of leprosy.

-In the past only dapsone (a sulfur containing antibiotic) was available, but often leprosy is resistant to this when used alone.
+In the past only dapsone (a sulfur containing antibiotic) was available to treat leprosy patients.
+However, leprosy is often resistant to dapsone.
 Multidrug antibiotic therapy is the method of choice for all forms of leprosy.
-Drug sensitivity testing in mice is recommended for all newly diagnosed patients as this way one knows whether or not the Mycobacterium leprae is resistant or not to the drugs.
-At the same time testing in mice allows the physician to establish an effective combination of drugs can be established.
-Long term treatment is recommended by the WHO and depends on the bacillus load when tests with skin biopsies are done.
+The authorities recommend to test drug sensitivity in mice for all newly diagnosed patients.
+In this way one knows whether or not the Mycobacterium leprae is resistant or not to the drugs.
+At the same time testing in mice allows the physician to establish an effective combination of drugs for the leprosy patient.
+The WHO recommends long term treatment and the length of treatment depends on the bacillus load based on tests with skin biopsies.

-When lots of bacilli are present in biopsies, a combination of dapsone, clofacimine and rifampin is given for between 2 and 5 years.
-Multiple skin biopsies have to be negative before treatment is stopped.
+When lots of bacilli are present in biopsies, physicians give a combination of dapsone, clofacimine and rifampin for between 2 and 5 years.
+Treatment stops only when multiple skin biopsies are negative.

-In the US, where dapsone resistant strains are rare, lepromatous leprosy is treated with dapsone for life, but during the first 2-3 years rifampin is added.
-With tuberculoid leprosy dapsone is used as a single drug for 5 years.
-Details can be obtained from the Gillis W.Long Hansen’s Disease Center, Carville, LA, Tel.
-504-642-4755 (thanks to www.healthfinder.gov for this link).
+In the US, where dapsone resistant strains are rare, Physicians treat lepromatous leprosy with dapsone for life, but they add rifampin during the first 2-3 years.
+With tuberculoid leprosy physicians prescribe dapsone as a single drug for 5 years.
+Details can be obtained from the Gillis W.Long Hansen’s Disease Center, Rockville, MD, Tel.1-800-642-2477.